Chart Color Schemes

 Employment drivers in Scullin are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Education & training had a particularly high share of employment at 1.3 times the regional level, while public administration & safety was lower at 26.3% compared to the regional average of 30.4%.
-Employment opportunities appeared limited locally, with a higher resident population than working population.
-Over the 12 months prior, employment increased by 2.6% and labour force grew by 0.6%, leading to an unemployment rate decrease of 1.8 percentage points.
-In contrast, the ACT experienced employment growth of 1.4% and labour force growth of 1.2%, with a smaller unemployment rate drop of 0.2 percentage points.
-State-level data from 25-Nov showed ACT employment grew by 1.19% year-on-year, adding 710 jobs, with the state unemployment rate at 4.5%.
-National employment forecasts from May-25 suggested growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Scullin's employment mix estimated local employment growth at 6.6% over five years and 13.5% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+However, public administration & safety had limited presence at 26.3% compared to the regional average of 30.4%.
+The area appeared to offer limited local employment opportunities based on Census data.
+In the 12-month period ending on a certain date, employment increased by 2.6%, while labour force grew by 0.6%, leading to an unemployment rate decrease of 1.8 percentage points.
+In contrast, Australian Capital Territory experienced employment growth of 1.4% and labour force growth of 1.2%, with a smaller drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 indicated potential future demand within Scullin.
+These projections suggested national employment would expand by 6.6% over five years and 13.7% over ten years, but growth rates varied significantly between industry sectors.
+Applying these industry-specific projections to Scullin's employment mix estimated local employment should increase by 6.6% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment